Why Buy stock in Applied Materials, Inc. (AMAT)?

 Applied Materials, Inc. (NASDAQ:AMAT) trade information

-Despite being -0.48% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Aug 14 when the AMAT stock price touched $69.90- or saw a rise of 4.89%.
-Year-to-date, Applied Materials, Inc. shares have moved 8.91%, while the 5-day performance has seen it change 3.13%.
-Over the past 30 days, the shares of Applied Materials, Inc. (NASDAQ:AMAT) have changed 6.71%.
-Short interest in the company has seen 17.17 Million shares shorted with days to cover at 2.38.
+Sporting 0.06% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Aug 19 when the AMAT stock price touched $66.73- or saw a rise of 4.41%.
+Year-to-date, Applied Materials, Inc. shares have moved 4.51%, while the 5-day performance has seen it change -3.97%.
+Over the past 30 days, the shares of Applied Materials, Inc. (NASDAQ:AMAT) have changed 5.23%.
+Short interest in the company has seen 17.17 Million shares shorted with days to cover at 2.41.

-Wall Street analysts have a consensus price target for the stock at $76.8, which means that the shares’ value could jump 15.28% from current levels.
-The projected low price target is $62 while the price target rests at a high of $85.
-In that case, then, we find that the current price level is +27.59% off the targeted high while a plunge would see the stock lose -6.93% from current levels.

 Applied Materials, Inc. (AMAT) estimates and forecasts